Legcord/Legcord/README.md

    <img src="https://get.microsoft.com/images/en-us%20dark.svg" alt="Download ArmCord" />
 </a>

-If you're using older version of Windows, you need to use [pre-built installers](https://www.armcord.xyz/download).
+If you're using an older version of Windows, you need to use [pre-built installers](https://www.armcord.xyz/download).

 ### Flatpak
 <a href='https://flathub.org/apps/details/xyz.armcord.ArmCord'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.svg'/></a>

-### Debian, Ubuntu, Raspbian repository
+### Debian, Ubuntu and Raspbian repository
 ArmCord is available on our official repositories for `apt` package manager.
 By using this method you'll receive automatic updates and get all the dependencies.
 Run the following commands to install ArmCord from them:
 ```sh
 curl -fsSL https://eu.armcord.xyz/pgp-key.public | sudo gpg --dearmor -o /usr/share/keyrings/armcord.gpg